Walls to wickets: Why Asian Paints chose 'Colour Partner' over jersey logos with BCCI

 BCCI spokesperson

-A colour cam is a camera that scans the stadium for the most colourful audience members in the stands and airs their vibrant appearance on screen for both live and digital viewers.
-Unlike the kiss cam from the west, the audience members are not expected to perform any action; they can simply choose to emote.
+A colour camera is a device that scans the stadium for the most colourful audience members in the stands and airs their vibrant appearance on screen for both live and digital viewers.
+Unlike the kiss cam from the West, the audience members are not expected to perform any action; they can simply choose to emote.

-Asian Paints swapped traditional advertising spots in favour of creating an "all-encompassing emotional property,” according to Amit Syngle, CEO and managing director of Asian Paints.
+Asian Paints swapped traditional advertising spots in favour of creating an "all-encompassing emotional property”, according to Amit Syngle, the CEO and managing director of Asian Paints.

-Syngle emphasised that while jersey, helmet, and pitch sponsorships have become "a passage" to mass appeal for many brands, Asian Paints aimed for a more intimate and distinctive connection with the audience.
-The core of their strategy is the "Colour Cam," an IP designed to spot and feature the most colourfully dressed spectators in the stadium, bringing "joy and happiness" to their lives by putting them in the spotlight.
+Syngle emphasised that, while jersey, helmet, and pitch sponsorships have become "a passage" to mass appeal for many brands, Asian Paints aimed for a more intimate and distinctive connection with the audience.
+The core of the brand's strategy is "Colour Cam" to bring "joy and happiness" to the lives of the live audience by putting them in the spotlight.

 Viewers will begin to get glimpses of this non-traditional advertising approach starting immediately on their screens.
 Syngle hopes that it will give the brand leverage over elements like the pitch's green or the team’s blue, providing a far greater canvas for brand association than a single logo placement.